ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/5-Configuring-enrichments.md

 <a name="introduction"/>
 ## 1. Introduction

 Snowplow offers the option to configure certain enrichments.
 This is done using configuration JSONs.
-The config.yml file which the [EmrEtlRunner](1-Installing-EmrEtlRunner) requires has an "enrichments" field which should be populated with the filepath of a directory containing your configuration JSONs.
+When running EmrEtlRunner, the `--enrichments` argument should be populated with the filepath of a directory containing your configuration JSONs.

 <a name="template"/>
 ## 2. Configuration template